induktio/thinker/Details.md

 Expiring infiltration feature
 =============================
 Normally establishing infiltration with a probe team on another faction is permanent and cannot be removed in any way.
 In multiplayer games this can be especially unbalanced.
-Thinker provides a config option `counter_espionage` to make infiltration expire after a specific duration based on a variety of factors.
+Thinker provides a config option `counter_espionage` to make infiltration expire after a specific period based on a variety of factors.

 When enabled, every time a probe teams infiltrates a base of another faction, a popup will display the amount of turns infiltration is expected to last.
-Infiltration should always succeed, however the probe team may be randomly lost afterwards (vanilla game mechanic).
-Whenever infiltration is discovered and removed, both factions will receive a notification on their respective turns.
+Infiltration should always succeed, however the probe team may be randomly lost afterwards, as in vanilla game rules.
+Whenever infiltration is discovered and removed, both factions will receive a notification on their own turns.
 While the spying faction is the governor or has the Empath Guild, infiltration will never expire regardless.

 The infiltration status can be renewed once per turn for every opponent faction which resets the expiration counter to the initial value.
-The duration is determined by comparing PROBE (most important) and POLICE ratings (minor importance) of the opposing factions.
-Factions which have an initial PROBE rating defined will receive additional bonus/penalty regardless of current SE choices.
+The duration is determined by comparing espionage ratings of two factions.
 In this mechanic, it is important to have a better PROBE/POLICE rating or at least a parity to maintain the infiltration for longer periods of time.

+* Current social engineering PROBE rating counts twice.
+* Initial PROBE rating in faction definition counts once.
+* Current POLICE rating counts once.
+* Each tech that increases probe team base morale counts twice.

+Each social engineering value is treated as being from -3 to 3 even if it falls outside this range.
 In addition, infiltration lasts longer on maps larger than the standard size to balance for the longer travel distances.
 On Thinker and Transcend difficulty levels, the duration is reduced from normal values.
-For example, on Transcend difficulty, standard map having two factions with equal ratings, the infiltration period is 10 turns.
+The final time value is always at least 5 turns.
+For example, on Transcend difficulty, standard map, with two factions having equal ratings, the default infiltration period is 15 turns.

 Recommended alphax.txt settings